 The Aggregate Security Notifications topic aggregates security notifications from specific Amazon CloudWatch events, AWS Config Rules compliance status change events, and AWS GuardDuty findings.

 An AWS Lambda function is automatically subscribed to the security notifications topic to forward all notifications to an aggregation Amazon SNS topic in the AWS Organizations account.

 This architecture is designed to allow local administrators to subscribe to and receive specific account notifications.

-The AWS Landing Zone solution includes an initial security baseline that can be used as a starting point for establishing and implementing a customized account security baseline for your organization.
+AWS Landing Zone includes an initial security baseline that can be used as a starting point for establishing and implementing a customized account security baseline for your organization.
 By default, the initial security baseline includes the following settings: